rebelvg/framework.VR/readme.txt

 If framework can't find the correct side loadoutArray it will always fallback to the default loadoutArray.
 If loadoutArray is empty or do not exist framework will skip the loadouts.

+You can create custom loadouts for enemies now.
+Just set murshun_customEnemyLoadouts to true in the init.sqf and create a loadoutArray for your enemy side.
+So for example your enemies are opfor so just create loadoutArray_east and fill it accordingly to the standard.